jbosstm/conferences/mucon2017/demo_without_STM/README.md

-## A simple vert.x application without concurrency support
+## A simple Vert.x application without concurrency support

 The first version of the demonstration code starts 8 instances of the verticle each listening for POST requests on a http endpoint.
-The vert.x runtime manages incoming connection requests and distributes them in a round-robin fashion to the connection handlers of each of the verticle instances.
+The Vert.x runtime manages incoming connection requests and distributes them in a round-robin fashion to the connection handlers of each of the verticle instances.
 This means that application can concurrently service multiple requests (according to the